Movie recommendations by the decade (1970s - 2010s)

 *Available on Netflix

 This light-hearted, yet bittersweet film is a perfect fit for us who wish to unwind after the hectic semester.
 Being a family friendly show, it balances beautifully on the tightrope - comedy and morals, emotions and laughter.
-The entire film got me rooting for the main character that was played perfectly by Fox, and I was so hooked that I immediately started watching part two of trilogy.
-There isn't an incredibly large meaning to the show, neither is there a strong message that is meant to be sent... but it somehow sparked a sense of peculiar nostalgia in me, and that is why I highly recommend this film.
+The entire film got me rooting for the main character that was played perfectly by Fox, and I was so hooked that I immediately started watching part two of the trilogy.
+There isn't an incredibly large meaning to the show, neither is there a strong message that is meant to be sent... but it somehow sparked a sense of peculiar nostalgia in me, which sealed the deal for me.

 1990s: Ghost (1990)